srikeerthis/srikeerthi.dev/src/content/projects/project-1/index.md

 # repoUrl: https://github.com/srikeerthis/essay-evaluator
 ---

-Utilized Open AI API - ChatGPT 3.5 Model to evaluate an input essay given by the user.
-The API returns the score of the essay based on the following parameters: - Relevance of content to the title of the essay - Count of spelling errors - The words with errors - Overall feedback about the essay
+The Essay Evaluator is a dynamic web application that utilizes the OpenAI ChatGPT 3.5 model to analyze and score essays submitted by users.
+This tool provides immediate feedback on various aspects of the essay, including:

+- Relevance: Assesses how closely the content of the essay aligns with the given title.
+- Spelling Accuracy: Identifies and counts spelling errors, highlighting the words affected.
+- Content Feedback: Offers comprehensive feedback to enhance the quality of the writing.

+Technical Implementation:

-The backend framework in Django and the essays along the with evaluation results are stored in the Django ORM database that will be later shifted to postgres database.
+- Backend: Developed using Django, the application interfaces seamlessly with the OpenAI API to process and evaluate essays.
+The results, along with the essays themselves, are stored efficiently in the Django ORM database.
+- Frontend: Designed a user-friendly interface with HTML and CSS, ensuring a smooth user experience for essay submission and review.

+Key Contributions:

+- Integrated OpenAI’s advanced natural language processing technology to provide detailed assessments of textual content.
+- Engineered the application’s backend with Django, facilitating robust data management and API interactions.
+- Crafted a clean, intuitive frontend, enabling easy navigation and interaction for users.